lm3nitro/Projects/New/UDP anomalies.md

-# UDP Anomolies
+# UDP Anomalies

 A UDP anomaly refers to any unusual pattern or behavior in UDP traffic that deviates from expected norms.
 Since UDP is a connectionless protocol, anomalies can indicate potential issues, misconfigurations, or security threats.

 ### Scope:

-In this exercise I will cover two separete scenarios that demonstrate unusual/anomalous UDP traffic.
-I will cover the traffic analysis behind both of these scenarios in order to demonstrate common traffic patterns that may be indicative of an attack, and will provide possible mitigations that can help to prevent these attacks.
+In this exercise I will cover two separate scenarios that demonstrate unusual/anomalous UDP traffic.
+I will cover the traffic analysis behind both of these scenarios in order to demonstrate common traffic patterns that may be indicative of an attack and will provide possible mitigations that can help to prevent these attacks.

 ### Tools and Technology:
-Splunk, TCPdump, Linux, and Wireshark
+Splunk, Tcpdump, Linux, and Wireshark

 ## Scenario 1: UDP traffic on Non-Standard Port